galaxystep/comp3005/README.md

 01: Within pgAdmin, create a new database called Assignment3.

 02: Within the Assignment3 database, open the file called "table_creation.sql".
-Execute the script to create the necessary tables and fill it with the necessary data.
+Execute the script to create the necessary table and fill it with the necessary data.

 RUNNING THE CODE
 INSTALLATION REQUIREMENTS: Python 3.X, PostgreSQL, psycopg2 package